rubensa/springframework/spring-projects/spring-ws-core/readme.txt

 Spring Web Services (Spring-WS) is a product of the Spring community focused on creating document-driven Web services.
-Spring-WS aims to facilitate contract-first SOAP service development, allowing for the creation of flexible web services using one of the many ways to create and manipulate XML payloads.
+Spring-WS aims to facilitate contract-first SOAP service development, allowing for the creation of flexible web services using one of the many ways to manipulate XML payloads.

 Spring-WS consists of two modules: a flexible Object/XML Mapping abstraction with support for JAXB, XMLBeans, Castor, and JiBX; and a Web service framework that resembles Spring MVC.